Meta-Transfer Learning Powered Temporal Graph Networks for Cross-City Real Estate Appraisal: Experiments

 \subsection{Efficiency Test}

 \figref{fig:latency} displays the average latency of various models when responding to a real estate appraisal request.
-The results indicate that \meta~(\ie MTTGN) has the lowest response latency among these models, under 4ms~(3.8ms, 3.7ms) for both \mianyang and \shaoxing.
-It suggests that \meta has a highly efficient inference process for practical use. \meta has superior efficiency than GBRT (8.3ms, 6.9ms) for it does not require a time-consuming model ensemble.
-Particularly, compared to MugRep (24.4ms, 14.9ms), \meta is notably more efficient because it has efficiently optimized the correlation modeling process between real estate transactions, while MugRep repeatedly involves all neighboring historical transactions into computation to respond each real estate appraisal request.
+The results indicate that \meta~(\ie MTTGN) has the lowest response latency among these models, on average requiring 3.8ms, 3.7ms, 5.1ms for \mianyang, \shaoxing, and \chengdu, respectively.
+It suggests that \meta has a highly efficient inference process for practical use, even for metropolis with vast data instances. \meta has superior efficiency than GBRT (8.3ms, 6.9ms, 9.6ms) for it does not require a time-consuming model ensemble.
+Particularly, compared to MugRep (24.4ms, 14.9ms, 46.2), \meta is notably more efficient because it has efficiently optimized the correlation modeling process between real estate transactions, while MugRep repeatedly involves all neighboring historical transactions into computation to respond to each real estate appraisal request, leading to substantially increasing computational overhead as the number of correlated transactions grows.
 Moreover, \meta is more efficient than ST-RAP, which requires multiple graph convolution operations for its diverse neighboring entities, such as communities, amenities, and transportation stations.
-All these results demonstrate the efficiency and practicality of \meta.
+All these results demonstrate the efficiency, scalability, and practicality of \meta.